MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 - A description of all data sources used.
 - Documentation of the cleaning phase and data manipulation.
 - The analysis with supporting visualizations and key findings.
-- The insights and additional deliverable for further exploration.
+- The insights and additional deliverables for further exploration.

 # 2 Purpose of the Analysis